smikhalevski/doubter/README.md

 ## Implementing a function

-You can wrap an input function with a signature insurance wrapper that guarantees that the function signature is type-safe at runtime.
+You can wrap an input function with a signature ensurance wrapper that guarantees that the function signature is type-safe at runtime.

 Let's declare a function shape that takes two integers arguments and returns an integer as well: